SteampunkFoundry/DevOpsForBeginnersCourse/Jenkins.md

    + Select SCM: `Git`
    + You want to link your repository and have it end with a .git
      + IE: https://github.com/SteampunkFoundry/FakeRepository.git
+   + You need to give 'steampunk-bot' read access to your repo
    + Credentials: `steampunk-bot`
 3. Make sure the branch is your `develop` or `main` branch
    ![Configure](https://github.com/SteampunkFoundry/DevOpsForBeginnersCourse/blob/main/imgs/PipelineSetup_jenkins.PNG)